The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Transferable Attacks and Cryptography

-The second result of this section shows that any task with a Transferable Attack implies the existence of a type of EFID pair.
-The full proof is deferred to Appendix~\ref{apx:taimpliescrypto}.
+\paragraph{Tasks with Transferable Attacks imply EFID Pairs.} The second result shows that any task with a Transferable Attack implies the existence of a type of EFID pair.
+This guarantees that any learning task with a Transferable Attack has to be computationally complex.
+The proof is in Appendix~\ref{apx:taimpliescrypto}.